Treating children with cancer

 - Pediatric oncology nurses: nurses who specialize in caring for children with cancer

-- Nurse practitioners and physician assistants: nurses and other professionals who are specially trained and licensed to practice medicine alongside doctors
+- Nurse practitioners (NPs) and physician assistants (PAs): nurses and other professionals who are specially trained and licensed to practice medicine alongside doctors

-Childhood cancer treatment involves many professionals other than nurses and doctors, too.
+The team can also include many professionals other than nurses and doctors.
 Children’s cancer centers have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and care for the entire family.
+For more information, see Children Diagnosed With Cancer: Understanding the Health Care System.

 Getting the best treatment possible

-Treating children is different from treating adults.
-It is best for a child to get treatment at a hospital or treatment center where many children have been treated for cancer.
-Today, most children with cancer are treated at specialized centers designed for children.
-These children’s cancer centers are often members of the Children’s Oncology Group (COG).
-All of these centers are linked to a university and most are connected with a children’s hospital.
+Today, most children with cancer are treated at specialized children’s cancer centers.
+These centers are often members of the Children’s Oncology Group (COG).
 Going to a hospital that specializes in treating childhood cancer helps ensure that a child gets the best available cancer treatment.

 Clinical trials are one way to get state-of-the- art cancer care for your child.
-They may be the only way to get access to certain treatments.
-They are also the only way for doctors to learn better methods to treat cancer.
+They may be the only way to get access to some newer treatments.
+They are also the best way for doctors to learn better methods to treat cancer.
 Still, they might not be right for every child.
 Talk to your child’s cancer care team to learn about possible clinical trials for your child, and ask about the pros and cons of enrolling in one of them.